-When I am traveling, I love staying in AirBnB’s if I can find one in the area I am traveling for a reasonable price.
-We booked this house for our 3-day weekend and it was perfect.
-The Airbnb was extremely clean, had everything we needed, and was decorated nicely.
-The drive into the park and downtown Hot Springs was only about 5 minutes and we were able to easily find street parking or a spot in the free garage.
+When I am traveling, I love staying in Airbnb’s if I can find one in the area I am traveling for a reasonable price.
+The Airbnb we booked was only about a 5 minute drive to downtown Hot Springs.
+We were able to easily find street parking or a spot in the free garage.

 If you prefer to say within the National Park boundaries Hotel Hale is a historic bathhouse that has been converted into lodging.
 There are only 9 individual suites so if you’d like to experience this you likely need to book your stay very early.

 Another option within the park if you prefer to camp is the Gulpha Gorge campground.